hdShang/arxiv-daily/docs/cs-LG/2025-09-12/papers/250910371v2-characterizing-the-efficiency-of-distributed-training-a-power-perfor.md

 ---
 layout: default
-title: Characterizing the Efficiency of Distributed Training: A Power, Performance, and Thermal Perspective
+title: "Characterizing the Efficiency of Distributed Training: A Power, Performance, and Thermal Perspective"
 ---

 # Characterizing the Efficiency of Distributed Training: A Power, Performance, and Thermal Perspective